Classifying Evangelion: From Zero-Shot to Training Heads

 The Feedback Loop

 Evaluation isn’t a one-time step — it’s the start of a cycle.
 A user flags a misclassification.
 That correction gets stored.
 The next dataset export includes it.
 The head gets retrained.
 The new head is better in exactly the region where it was wrong.
 This is active learning, and it’s what makes classification systems improve over time rather than degrade.
-The tighter this loop, the faster the head converges on your actual content.
+The tighter this loop, the faster the head converges on the actual content distribution.

 Zero-shot and trained heads aren’t a binary choice — they’re a progression.
-Start with zero-shot to get labels immediately, no training needed.
-Collect human corrections over time.
+Start with zero-shot to get labels immediately.
+Collect corrections over time.
 Once there’s enough labeled data, train a head and deploy it alongside the zero-shot fallback.
-The trained head takes priority where it exists; zero-shot covers dimensions that haven’t been trained for yet.
+The trained head takes priority where it exists; zero-shot covers the rest.

 Where Training Data Lives